sam4413/amp-spaceengineers/README.md

 - You cannot send messages in console, you can only read them.
 This will be eventually fixed by having a compainion plugin.
 - At the current moment, Windows 10/11 Home/Pro won't work because of how torch doesn't like being handled by the Network Service Account AMP Uses to run games.
 Windows Server 2019/2022 will work fine due to how user permissions are handled.
 Please note we are working with BishBash777 to get this fixed once and for all.
 ## Installation
+**Please note SE Torch on AMP works only on Windows Server 2019/2022.
+Home/Pro instances will not work.**
 Installing SE Torch on AMP is very easy!
 Just follow these 3 simple steps:
 ### Step 1:
 In AMP, go to `Configuration` -> `Instance Deployment` and `Add a Configuration Repository`